SimoneDutto/SimoneDutto.github.io/_posts/2024-05-11-golang-logging.md

 ```

 ## Hardware Setup
-The WebServer is deployed into a Raspberry 2 Model B in my local network, and the load test is run using my PC.
+The backend is deployed into a Raspberry 2 Model B in my local network, and the load test is run using my PC.

 # Results